Raphile14/NewPL/README.md

 This is a new repository.
 The New programming language will be deployed on the internet

 # Changelog
+indev 2.6.0 (10-29-2020)
+- loop (similar to while loop) functionality implemented
+- if (similar to if statement) functionality implemented

 indev 2.4.0 (10-29-2020)
 - Bug Fixes
 - Changes to Syntax